 Since the pinhole technique is hugely non-invasive, most patients with gum recession issues in Denver, CO would benefit from this technique.
-Before performing the treatment process, Dr. Snitzer will sit down with you to review your dental and medical history, as well as your oral health goals.
+Before performing the treatment process, Dr. Whatcott will sit down with you to review your dental and medical history, as well as your oral health goals.
 You’re a considerable candidate for PST if you:

 - Want an alternative to conventional gum surgery

 - Desire a treatment that non-invasive and requires no scalpels or large surgical instruments